 Checking Your I-130 Status Online

 Before checking your I-130 status, you’ll need to know if immigration accepted your petition.
-If you just filed your I-130 with USCIS, the you will receive notification that your I-130 has been accepted. the notice will arrive by mail in about 2 weeks and is referred to as an Form I-797, Notice of Action or a Receipt Notice.
+If you just filed your I-130 with USCIS, you will receive notification that it’s been accepted.
+The notice will arrive by mail in about 2 weeks.
+Officially, USCIS refers to it as a Form I-797, Notice of Action or a Receipt Notice.
 Here is a picture of the top of the form:

 In the picture above, notice a box labeled “Receipt Number.”
 It contains a string of three letters and 10 numbers.
 This number is extremely important as it is how USCIS identifies your case.
 You can also use it to do things like check your case status online, which we will discuss now.

 The USCIS online status check doesn’t provide detailed information, but instead gives you an idea about the last action taken in your case.
-For example, the online status check may say that your case has been received and is being processed.
+For example, the online status check may say that your case has been received and is in process.
 It could also say that USCIS has mailed a letter to you requesting additional information.

-Let’s take each of these possibilities and see what they mean in the context of an I-130:
+Let’s take each of these possibilities and see what they mean for an I-130 status check:

 - If USCIS has sent you a letter asking for more information, you need to check your mail frequently to make sure you get it.
 When USCIS asks for more information, there is typically a 90-day deadline to respond.

 - If USCIS has transferred your case to another office, this is generally a good sign.
-It means that your I-130 petition has met some basic requirements and is being routed to a local official to perform an interview if needed and to make a final decision on your case.
+It means that your I-130 petition has met some basic requirements and immigration will route it to a local official to perform an interview if needed and to make a final decision on your case.